Got vermiculite? Not sure what to do? RHI to the rescue!

 Why we recommend you remove the vermiculite from your attic

-- Additional Program Savings from Focus on Energy: By having the vermiculite removed from your attic you are able to participate in the Focus on Energy program called “Home Performance with ENERGY STAR”.
-This program will save you up to $2,000!
+- Additional Program Savings from Focus on Energy: By having the vermiculite removed from your attic you are able to participate in the Focus on Energy program.
+This program will save you an additional $1,200 – $1,800 and our company awards this discount upfront so you do not have to wait!

 This means we perform the industry standard blower door test on homes before we begin our work.
 This testing is inexpensive and highly reliable at determining how leaky (inefficient) your home is.
 We then hunt down all of the air leaks and seal them with expanding foam.
-The proof of our work is the “post” blower door test where you get to see how much less air flows in or out of your home at the industry standard 50 pascals of depressurization.
-This work and testing should never be done if vermiculite is present in your attic or walls.
+The proof of our work is the “post” blower door test where you get to see how much fewer air flows in or out of your home at the industry standard 50 pascals of depressurization.
+Note: This work and testing should never be done if vermiculite was once present in your home.

 - Safety: We do not remove vermiculite by shoveling it and creating clouds of vermiculite dust in your attic.
 We also do not “shop vac” it up, as doing that would be both illegal and dangerous.
-Instead, RHI owns and operates a proprietary 4-stage HEPA filtration.
-Our system is EPA compliant and we are able to quickly remove your attic insulation in a virtually “dustless” method using 6″ vacuum hoses that enter through your roof, soffit or gable vent, not your home.
+Instead, RHI owns and operates a proprietary 4-stage HEPA filtration removal system.
+Our system is EPA compliant and we are able to quickly remove your attic insulation with our nearly dust-free methods.
+Our proprietary system used 6″ industrial vacuum hoses to remove the material quickly and safely.
+We will NOT build a plastic containment in your home.
+While indoor containments may be “technically” permitted, they are definitely the least safe method.
+Instead, our company will bring our hoses through your roof, soffit, or gable vent, not your home.

 Find out More

-If you are in the Milwaukee, Racine or Kenosha area please contact RHI to learn more about removing vermiculite from your attic and to obtain a free cost estimate.
-Call 262-989-8299 to speak with Matt and set up a free attic inspection and cost estimate.
+If you are in the Milwaukee, Racine, or Kenosha area please contact RHI to learn more about removing vermiculite from your attic and to obtain a free cost estimate.
+You can view our entire service area here.
+Call or text 262-989-8299 to speak with Matt and set up a free attic inspection and cost estimate.